Repost from September 2011

 The topping of each hill or mountain felt like a little victory in itself but was short lived, only to discover another one following the last.
 He knew out there on the other side of the hottest stretch of dirt on earth was what he considered the promised land.
+The hidden treasure.
 He remembered the land transformed into it’s most unforgiving point right before the magical place.

-After what seemed a lifetime, he finally reached the hidden treasure.
-The four thousand foot mountain range.
+After what seemed a lifetime, he finally reached the four thousand foot mountain range.
 He could see for endless miles west from that vantage point.
 He knew his destination was in reach as he braced himself and slowly made the descent back and forth, cautiously down the mountain.
 The drop off in spots was several hundred-foot sheer cliffs.
 One wrong move would mean certain death.

 He smelled it before could see it.
 After a treacherous journey, he could feel the air begin to cool.
 He could almost taste the cold water as he swallowed, his dry mouth beginning to water in anticipation.